sam-snarr/matlab-simulations/README.md

 Simulations that create gifs.

-`pi_darts` approximates pi using a dartboard method.
+`pi_darts.m` approximates pi using a dartboard method.

-`random_walk` is a uniform random walk that models Brownian motion and other stochastic processes.
+`random_walk.m` is a uniform random walk that models Brownian motion and other stochastic processes.